sriram980980/KafkaUITool/README.md

 ## User Guide
 ### Adding a Kafka Cluster
 - Go to the `File` menu and select `Add Cluster`.
-- Enter one or more broker URLs (comma separated, e.g., `localhost:9092,localhost:9093`).
+- Enter a name for the cluster and one or more broker URLs (comma separated, e.g., `localhost:9092,localhost:9093`).
 - Click OK.
-The cluster will be added (future: will appear in the UI).
+The cluster will be added and shown in the list.

+### Editing or Removing a Cluster
+- Right-click a cluster in the list to edit its name or broker URLs, or to remove it.
+- Use the context menu's "Save Changes" to save the current in-memory list (future: persistent storage).

 ### Next Steps
 - After adding clusters, you will be able to view topics, partitions, producers, consumers, and messages as features are implemented.